2024–25 FK Sarajevo season

-The 2024–25 Sarajevo season was the club's 76th season in history, and their 31st consecutive season in the top flight of Bosnian football, the Premier League of BiH.
+The 2024–25 Sarajevo season was the club's 76th season in history, and their 31st consecutive season in the top flight of Bosnian football, the Bosnian Premier League.
 Besides competing in the Premier League, the team also competed in the National Cup and the qualifications for the UEFA Conference League.
 In this season Sarajevo won the Bosnian cup title.